-Waterproofing is the application of impermeable layer on the surfaces of foundations, walls, roofs and other parts of the building which may be concrete, leather, fabric, etc. that provide a surface impermeable to water, thereby preventing water ingress.
+Waterproofing is the application of impermeable layers on the surfaces of foundations, walls, roofs, and other parts of the building which may be concrete, leather, fabric that provide a surface impermeable barrier is to prevent water penetrations.

 Such objects or structures may be used in wet environments or underwater to a specified depth.

-Here we will learn about waterproofing, types of waterproofing & how do you apply waterproofing?
+Here we will learn about waterproofing, types of waterproofing advantages & disadvantages of waterproofing.

 Introduction to waterproofing: